-These Gouda mashed potatoes are perfect for a special occasion.
+These Gouda mashed potatoes are perfect for special occasions.
 Laced with sweet caramelized onions, fragrant garlic, and plenty of cheese and fat, these delectably rich potatoes are bound to be a hit.
 Naturally vegetarian and gluten-free.

 Jessica Halverstadt is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 As an Amazon Associate, I earn from qualifying purchases.